 Customise Difficulty: Customise different aspects of the game to create a challenge of an appropriate level.
 Adjusting elements individually enables you to tailor gameplay to suit your needs and style of play.

-Williams Pinball has 1 accessibility feature for Getting Started which deals with what support is offered to get started with the game.
+We've documented 1 accessibility feature for Getting Started in Williams Pinball which deals with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Similar Games With More Accessibility Features for Getting Started